Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Preliminaries

 \subsubsection{Travelling frame}

-Now let us consider nonnegative quantities $c$ and $\tInit$ and $\rInit$ (the speed, origin of time, and initial origin of space for the travelling frame respectively, see \vref{fig:trav_fr}).
-For every nonnegative quantity $s$, let us consider the interval:
+Now let us introduce nonnegative quantities $c$ and $\tInit$ and $\rInit$ (the speed, origin of time, and initial origin of space for the travelling frame respectively, see \vref{fig:trav_fr}).
+For every nonnegative quantity $s$, let us introduce the interval:

 and, for every $\rho$ in $I(s)$, let